 You can only deploy a machine image if you have AMP installed.
-For more information, refer to the official Cloudsoft AMP documentation
+For more information on installing AMP, refer to the official Cloudsoft AMP documentation

-In order to deploy a machine image to Amazon or to OpenStack, you must already have credentials to access that environment setup on UForge.
+The credentials to deploy a machine image are those used to publish it.
 For Amazon, only full accounts can be used, trial accounts are not supported for publishing images from UForge.